Traditional Funerals Are the New Alternative. Here’s What They Look Like

 Which, interestingly, makes the traditional funeral service something of a novelty.

-If you want to break the mold, consider having a traditional funeral.
+So if you want to break the mold, consider having a traditional funeral.

 What Does a Traditional Funeral Service Look Like?